garybgenett/gary-os/README.md

 ## Quick Start #################################################################
 [Quick Start]: #quick-start

-If you just want to check it out, you can run it inside any virtualization program that can boot a Linux kernel directly.
-On a GNU/Linux system with Qemu installed, this can be as trivial as:
+GaryOS releases are not stored in the Git repository, due to size.
+The first step is to download the latest [Kernel].

+The simplest way to try GaryOS is using the [Qemu] virtual machine emulator, which runs on all major platforms.
+Once installed, you can boot GaryOS directly using something like:

-  * `DISPLAY=:0 qemu -m 4096 -kernel gary-os-[...].kernel`
+  * `qemu-system-x86_64 -m 4096 -kernel [...]/gary-os-[...].kernel`

+To use it "for real", follow the brief instructions in the [USB Drive & Grub Rescue] or [Windows Dual-Boot] sections, depending on whether your current platform is Linux or Windows.
+Apple platforms are not supported.

-To use it "for real", simply point your bootloader (such as Grub) to the file on disk.
-In Grub, this looks like:
+For advanced users with an existing bootloader (such as Grub), you can add an entry pointing to the file on disk.
+In Grub, this looks something like:

-  * `linux gary-os-[...].kernel`
+  * `linux (hd0,1)/boot/gary-os-[...].kernel`

 All the standard Linux kernel options/parameters are valid.
 For example, the amount of memory Linux allocates to itself can be specified as usual:

-  * `linux gary-os-[...].kernel mem=4096m`
+  * `linux (hd0,1)/boot/gary-os-[...].kernel mem=8192m`

-A minimum of 2-3GB of RAM is required, but a minimum of 4GB is recommended.
-There are files for both [64-bit] and [32-bit] processors, but only x86 platforms are supported.

-Twice during boot, at initial kernel load and initramfs extraction, it can appear to hang as the kernel/initramfs is extracted into memory.
-This is normal, and only takes a few moments each.

-Once booted, the entire system resides in memory.
-It is a blank slate with only two daemons running (Udev and SSH).
-It does not touch any disks or otherwise do anything you don't tell it to.
+Once booted, the entire system resides in memory, and any media used to boot it is no longer necessary.

-  * **Log in as `root` with password `gary-os`.**
+  * Log in as `root` with password `gary-os`.

-From there, whatever rescue/administrative work that needs to be done can be accomplished, including using `emerge` to install or upgrade packages.

-The in-memory filesystem is a complete Funtoo installation, and can be copied to a partition just like a standard `stage3` file.
-GaryOS goes one step further, however, since a Linux kernel has already been prepared.
-Simply configuring and installing Grub will result in a ready-to-go Funtoo installation.
+After use, the system may simply be powered off.
+There is no need to shutdown GaryOS, since it will boot completely fresh from the file each time.

 ********************************************************************************